John Hilliard (artist): Exhibits

 From Christmas 1983 to mid-June 1984, Hilliard's art was shown in Germany at the Kölnischer Kunstverein, the Kunsthalle Bremen, and the Frankfurter Kunstverein.
 Art historian and critic Jean Fisher wrote a biographical piece and analysed the works for a 69-page museum book edited by art historian and publisher Peter Weiermair.

 In early 1989, an exhibit of Hilliard's large scale works was featured for one month at Chicago's Renaissance Society museum.
 The works consisted of large Cibachrome and Scanachrome prints, the latter being saturated colour applied to canvas using dyes.
 A 30-page book on Hilliard's work to date was printed for the event, with 19 images by Hilliard, and critical art analysis written by Fisher.

 In 1999, a major retrospective of Hilliard's works was mounted, and shown in three German art galleries.

 In 2003, German publisher Verlag das Wunderhorn published a monograph of his works, entitled The Less Said The Better, with an accompanying solo exhibit in Amsterdam.

-Career
+Educator

 Hilliard taught for a time at Camberwell School of Arts and Crafts.
 He was later associated with the Slade School of Fine Art, University College London, serving as professor, the head of Graduate Fine Art Media, the director of Graduate Programmes, and a tutor of graduate students.
 Currently, Hilliard lives and works in London.